-Every year over 50 students take part in our musical productions such as Les Miserables, Mamma Mia!, West Side Story and Chicago.
-Each class in Key Stage 3 prepares musical presentations for the School Prizegiving ceremony at the end of the Summer term.
+Every year over 60 students take part in our musical productions such as Les Miserables, West Side Story, Little Shop of Horrors and Chicago.
+Opportunities to perform arise in assemblies and at the Prizegiving ceremony at the end of the Summer term.

 Key Stage 3

 At Key Stage 3 students focus on the key skills of performing, composing, listening and appraising.
 A broad range of Music topics are studied, enabling students to appreciate Music from different periods of history and different cultures and countries.
 As well as foundation lessons in Music theory and history, students will be expected to incorporate these skills as they study topics including Reggae, Blues, Indian Music, Gamelan and Protest Songs.